mthorrell/gbnet/paper/paper.md

 As a simple motivating example, consider a forecasting model that has a linear trend and a periodic component.
 A natural specification of this model might be Forecast $(t) = t \beta +$ PeriodicFn $(t)$, where $\beta$ is a constant defining the trend and $PeriodicFn$ is modeled using a GBM.
 Despite its relative simplicity, this model cannot be easily fit using XGBoost or LightGBM alone.

 GBNet addresses this limitation by providing PyTorch Modules that wrap XGBoost and LightGBM.
-These Modules are model building blocks like any other PyTorch module.
-Code to define Forecast $(t)$ can almost be done in just a few lines.
-Valid code defining a PyTorch module accomplishing a version of Forecast $(t)$ is as follows:
+These Modules are model building blocks like any other PyTorch Module.
+Valid code defining a PyTorch module accomplishing a version of Forecast $(t)$ is given in just a few lines:

 ```python
 import torch